Cherreads

 Suspicion had replaced trust.
 Hatred had grown deep roots.
 They barely tolerated werewolves, even at Aethelwulf Centralis University, the one place that was supposed to be neutral ground.

-When the gammas finally pushed open the heavy double doors, Luna Lydia let out loud, dramatic sobs that scraped against Kira's already raw nerves.
 She wanted to grab the woman by her perfect hair and scream "liar" right in her face, but she held herself still.
 Too much was at stake.

 It was him.

-That man is King Derek Wolfe?
+That man was King Derek Wolfe?